Mistakes That Result in the Prosecution of Innocent People

 The Prosecution of Innocent People in this Case Failed!

 Fortunately, the tireless efforts of the defense and much delayed forensic analysis demanded by the defense ultimately proved the defendants were innocent.
 Ultimately, the real killer was charged and convicted.
 Civil suits led by LEWIS & DICKSTEIN, P.L.L.C., and other attorneys on behalf of the defendants and against law enforcement soon followed.
+This is an example of how our firm can fight for you to prevent the prosecution of innocent people.

 This case and countless others demonstrate the importance of an aggressive defense by highly qualified criminal defense attorneys.
 The defense bar hopes that prosecutors will insist that law enforcement not cut corners and thoroughly investigate evidence before proceeding with prosecutions.
 Loren Dickstein has indicated: